ldematte/BillPokemon/README.md

 ### Implementation choices

-Besides the aforementioned choices on tests (showcases on what would I test and how, not to be intended as a full-coverage test suite), I have *not* changed the requirements, even if I would have like to.
+Besides the aforementioned choices on tests (showcases on what would I test and how, not to be intended as a full-coverage test suite), I have *not* changed the requirements.

 The specified response format does not include any way to specify if an error occoured in one of the services, so I have three choices:
 1. modify/change/differentiate the response format.
 This might be a problem/not possible, so I skipped this option
 2. when a service fail, the whole request fail (e.g. if one service gives a 429 or a 400 or a 500, the whole request will return a 500 error)
 3. a service failure is embedded in the answer.

 I went for the 2nd.
 This may be not ideal, or desired, depending on the user expectations: is the response useful even if partial?
 Would be necessary to include more info on which service is at fault?
-In those cases, I would  advice to go for the 1st, but that would need to be discussed with the API users because it might be a breaking change for them.

-For example, an option is to go with a response with no `description` field but some additional fileds for error description:
+In those cases, I would  advice to go for the 1st, for example returning a response with no `description` field but some additional fields for error tracking:

 ```
 {